xcart/xcart-docs/_pages/kb_en/modules/facebook_ecommerce/index.md

   {% note info %}
   If you don't have a Facebook Pixel ID yet, you can generate it as described at [https://www.facebook.com/business/help/952192354843755](https://www.facebook.com/business/help/952192354843755 "Facebook eCommerce Module").

-  Facebook Pixel will allow tracking such events like _View Content/Search/Add to Cart/Initiate Checkout/Purchase_ and you can get stats on these events to work with sales funel, ads conversion and so on.
+  Facebook Pixel will allow tracking such events as _View Content/Search/Add to Cart/Initiate Checkout/Purchase_ and you can get stats on these events to work with sales funel, ads conversion and so on.
   {% endnote %}

   When defined, click the **Generate Product Feed** button to get a link that you should use to upload the product feed to your Facebook Catalog